kennolot/CTF-pi/0.learn_linux/ctfpi0_1/README.md

-### Nothing inside here?
+## CTF-pi - Nothing inside here? - Difficulty: ★☆☆☆☆

-## Scenario
+### Scenario

+Git repositories are a common way to get sensitive keys leaked.
+Most of the time this is done by an accident.

+Imagine you have just finished your project and want to upload(push) your work to the server like GitHub.

-When opening this directory `ctfpi0_1` from Linux terminal and running `ls` there seems to only be the README file there.
+When opening this directory `ctfpi0_1` from Raspberry Pi's Linux terminal and running `ls` there seems to only be the README file there.

-But is it turly the case?
+But is it truly the case?

+Note! "dot" or "." infront of a filename or directory name in Linux means it's hidden.

-## Prerequisites
+### Prerequisites

-Cloned the CTF-pi repository onto your Raspberry pi.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Are inside the `ctfpi0_1` directory.
+Have cloned this `CTF-pi` repository and are inside the `ctfpi0_1` directory.

 ### Objective

-Do this task on Linux terminal: either remote connection on Raspi or your personal machine.
+Do this task on Linux terminal: remote connection on Raspi.

 Find the hidden flag.txt.

-## Hints
+### Hints

-`ls -la`  `cd` `cat` are the commands.
+`ls -la` `cd` `cat`. `-a` flag will list all the files, even hidden.

-## Why is this a big deal?
+### Why is this a big deal?

 Plenty of applications create hidden directories.
 Usually they're meant for storing configurations or something about the environment for the app to run properly.